What is Sexual Harassment under South Dakota Law?

-The laws of South Dakota define sexual harassment as any unwelcome conduct of a sexual nature, including acts of either a verbal or physical nature.
-Some types of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.
+The laws of South Dakota define sexual harassment as any unwelcome conduct of a sexual nature, including actions of either a verbal or physical nature.
+Some forms of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.

 How does South Dakota Law Prohibit Sexual Harassment?

-There are also agencies which are created by federal and South Dakota law for the specific purpose of handling sexual harassment cases.
+There are also agencies which are formed by federal and South Dakota law for the specific purpose of handling sexual harassment cases.
 Such agencies have the authority to investigate work sites to determine if the complaints they receive in Huron are true.
-Employers are also prohibited under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.
+Employers are also barred under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.

 How can a South Dakota attorney help?